bjornerstedt/assist/README.md

 library(assist)
 assist()
 ```
 Opens assist pages in the RStudio viewer pane.
+To use, copy and paste code into the editor.

 ## Developing